Super 7 Day Tasmania Tour: A Week of Tasmanian Wonders

 • Port Arthur Historic Site entry and harbour cruise

-• Pick-ups and drop-offs at selected Hobart CBD locations.
-Airport drop off available upon request
+• Pick-ups and drop-offs at selected Hobart city locations.
+Airport drop off available upon request for flights departing 7.30pm or later the day the tour ends

 Highlights